sylefeb/Silice/projects/pipeline_sort/README.md

      ...
   }
 ```
-The pipeline is within the loop, and the iterates 2.N times to ensure the pipeline is fully flushed at the end.
+The pipeline is within the loop, and the loop iterates 2.N times to ensure the pipeline is fully flushed at the end (N cycles
+after the last value is inserted).

-The syntax `$2*N$` is using the Lua preprocessor, indeed N is a preprocessor variable defined before with this line:
+The syntax `$2*N$` is using the Lua preprocessor.
+Indeed N is a preprocessor variable defined before with this line:
 ```c
 $$N=16
 ```